 Her 11th birthday is a time to remember as it charted the rest of her career.
 Growing up in the Forensic Handwriting Analysis industry, her 11th birthday gift was her first lesson in the science.
 She continued to tutor closely with her Uncle Charlie.
 When he passed away of cancer, he rolled his company over to her.
 She was 22 years old at the time.

 During her early career, she worked as a Correctional Officer in a medium-security men's prison and deportation facility.
-Because of Dr. Martin's 14-year education and decades of field experience, she has taught Forensics at a Phoenix-area college, has been a POST-certified instructor for various state law enforcement agencies, and is a provider for the Bureau of Justice Assistance (BJA) & National Training Technical Assistance Center (NTTAC).
-Dr. Martin also has experience as a Special Investigations Unit (SIU) Field Supervisor and is a former Agent-in-Charge for the United States Fugitive Service (USFS).
-She was a licensed private investigator for 17 years in several states and is currently a State of Texas Process Server.
+Because of Dr. Martin's 14-year education and decades of field experience, she taught Forensics at a Phoenix-area college, has been a POST-certified instructor for various state law enforcement agencies, and is a provider for the Bureau of Justice Assistance (BJA) & National Training Technical Assistance Center (NTTAC).
+Dr. Martin was also a Special Investigations Unit (SIU) Field Supervisor and former Agent-in-Charge for the United States Fugitive Service (USFS).
+She was a licensed private investigator for 17 years and a process server.
 Since 2007, she has been a Forensic Team Member for an international non-profit called Find Me Group and, more recently, the Cold Case Foundation.
 Together, they help solve missing persons, homicide, human trafficking, and cold cases.